 Hayes’ comments resonate with what other salespeople and researchers are saying: at least for now, AI presents more of an opportunity to augment or improve sales functions as opposed to displacing entire jobs.
 In other words, machines might not take your job, but they will serve as assistants, handling some of the time-consuming, routine tasks of your job so you can focus on building relationships with prospects, creating new services, and other tasks that drive revenue.

 On page 14 of a Brookings Institute report titled “Automation and Artificial Intelligence: How machines are affecting people and places,” authors Mark Muro, Robert Maxim, and Jacob Whiton say, “Machines substitute for tasks, not jobs.”
-Published on January 24, 2019, the report explains that jobs are simply a set of tasks performed by people possessing a certain desired skill set.
+The report explains that jobs are simply a set of tasks performed by people possessing a certain desired skill set.
 Unless your job is comprised of mostly repetitive, low-skill functions, you shouldn’t have to worry about being replaced by a robot.

 The key to future job security, then, is lifelong learning.
 Salespeople working on higher-level cognitive tasks who are constantly earning new certifications and taking new courses are probably safe from having all of their job functions automated to the point of unemployment.
 Until some new technology is invented, today’s machines still work best with predictable functions that are easily codified.